 Whether you’re buying a car, a home or balancing your budget, Military OneSource offers free financial counseling to help you make smart money choices.

-The next step in car shopping is to calculate what you can afford to spend.
-Use online car buying resources and Consumer Reports available through the Military OneSource MWR Digital Library to find out pricing and the reliability of vehicles you’re considering.
-Then use Military OneSource’s Member Connect Support Services’ car payment calculator to figure out ahead of time a monthly car payment you can afford and that also makes sense given your current and future financial situation.
+The next step in car shopping is to calculate how much you can afford to spend.
+Use online car buying resources and Consumer Reports — available through the Military OneSource MWR Digital Library — to gauge pricing and the reliability of the vehicles you’re considering.

-Also consider extra monthly and annual expenses that go with owning a car – such as state vehicle property taxes, registration, insurance and maintenance – when figuring out your budget.
-It is also important to understand the gas mileage for your potential new vehicle and factor that into your monthly expenses.
+Then, use Military OneSource’s Member Connect Support Services’ car payment calculator to make sure you are not buying more car than you can afford or expect to be able to afford in the future.
+And don’t forget to factor in the monthly and annual expenses that come with owning a car — such as state vehicle property taxes, registration, insurance and maintenance.
+It is also important to know the expected gas mileage for the vehicle you are considering buying and factor it into your monthly expenses.

-Calculate your spending power on your base pay.
-Don’t include any extra allowances or pay that you might be receiving right now.
-You don’t want to build your budget around that special pay, because your car payment will still be around after that special pay ends.
+Calculate your spending power using your base pay.
+You don’t want to build your budget around special pay, because your car payment will still be around after it ends.